petrbroz/poc-hololens-bim360/README.md

     - click _Open in Visual Studio_ to open the generated solution
 - configure the UWP solution for deployment to HoloLens following this tutorial: https://docs.microsoft.com/en-us/windows/mixed-reality/using-visual-studio#deploying-an-app-over-wi-fi-hololens
 - build and deploy the Unity application to your HoloLens device

+## Running

+- start the server and open its URL in the browser
+- use the _Login_ link in the sidebar to log in with your Autodesk ID
+    - the sidebar should now include a list of BIM360 documents and issues, AR/VR scenes, and a QR code
+    - the QR code encodes a URL providing all config parameters such as server URL or access token
+- start the Unity application on your HoloLens device, and look at the QR code with the headset on
+- after scanning the QR code, the Unity application is configured and should greet you with a list of scenes
+- airtap on one of the scenes to load the geometry as well as any BIM360 issues associated with it